odabasi52/odabasi52.github.io/_posts/2025-07-13-htb-return.md

 ## Privilege Escalation
 ### Server Operators Group
 Privilege escalation was straightforward—the current service account was a member of the Server Operators group.
 I leveraged this by updating the binpath of the VMware Tools service (which runs with SYSTEM privileges) to execute nc.exe.
 After starting a listener and restarting the service, I received a SYSTEM shell.
+(Followed [this post](https://www.hackingarticles.in/windows-privilege-escalation-server-operator-group/))

 <img width="1546" height="687" alt="07 - privesc start" src="https://github.com/user-attachments/assets/b3555d9a-5f56-4436-ac43-d09ef32d59a4" />